 Clicking sound causes a really annoying sound effect whenever one block snaps next to another in a script.
 Certain very young children, and our colleague Dan Garcia, like this, but if you are such a child you should bear in mind that driving your parents or teachers crazy will result in you not being allowed to use Snap!.
-If, however, you are blind, you have special permission to turn it on.
+It might, however, be useful for visually impaired users.